Sydney Desalination Plant - Water Delivery Alliance

 Project Outcomes

-The project has also received the Civil Contractors Federation Earth Award and was announced a finalist in the National Infrastructure Awards.
+The project has also received the Civil Contractors Federation Earth Award and was a finalist in the National Infrastructure Awards.

 Project Gallery